hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ## 2.1 Various aspects of frontend design
 **RTL Design**: In simple terms RTL design or Register Transfer Level design is a method in which we can transfer data from one register to another.
 In RTL design we write code for Combinational and Sequential circuits in HDL(Hardware Description Language) like Verilog or VerilogHDL which can model logical and hardware operation.
 RTL design can be one code or set of verilog codes. **One key note is that we need to write RTL design with optimized and synthesizable (realizable as physical gates)**.

-Sample RTL design outline:
+**Sample RTL design outline:**<br />
-**module module_name (port list);<br />
+module module_name (port list);<br />
 //declarations;<br />
 //initializations;<br />
 //continuos concurrent assigments;<br />
 //procedural blocks;<br />
-endmodule**<br />
+endmodule<br />

-Test Bench: Using Verilog we can write a test bench to apply stimulus to the RTL design and verify the results of the design by instantiating design with in test bench.
+**Test Bench**: Using Verilog we can write a test bench to apply stimulus to the RTL design and verify the results of the design by instantiating design with in test bench.
 Up-front verification becomes very important as design size increases in size and complexity while any project progresses.
 This ensures simulation results matches with post synthesis results.
 A test bench can have two parts, the one generates input signals for the model to be tested while the other part checks the output signals from the design under test.
 It can be represented as follows.
 ![Capture2](https://user-images.githubusercontent.com/104454253/166088950-634be5a4-7d5a-4b43-9990-711f8f660aaf.JPG)

 Simulation: RTL design is checked for adherence to its design specification using simulation by giving sample inputs.
 This helps finding and fixing bugs in the RTL design in the early stages of design development.